NavidJalali/IO/readme.md

 ##### 🏋🏻‍♂️ Lifting a pure value into an IO:

-You can make a successful or failed lazy promise out of a pure value.
+You can make a successful or failed IO out of a pure value.

 ```typescript
 IO.succeed(value)